howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 What's going on here?

 1. First, you create the JavaScript constant called `ALL_LINKS_QUERY` that stores the query.
 The `gql` function is used to parse the plain GraphQL code.
-2. Now you define the plain GraphQL query.
+2. Now you define the actual GraphQL query.
 The name `AllLinksQuery` is the _operation name_ and will be used by Apollo to refer to this query in its internals.
 (Notice we're using a GraphQL comment here.)
 3. Finally, you're using the `graphql` container to combine the `LinkList` component with the `ALL_LINKS_QUERY`.
 Note that you're also passing an option to the function call where you specify a `name` to be `allLinksQuery`.
 This is the name of the `prop` that Apollo injects into the `LinkList`component.
 If you didn't specify it here, the injected prop would be called `data`.

 <Instruction>